subugoe/rdd-technical-reference/rdd-technical-reference.md

 - example for Java: <https://lab.sub.uni-goettingen.de/self-updating-docs.html>

-- links to callers? who is calling this method, and when?
+- TODO discuss: links to callers? who is calling this method, and when?

-- meet and write documentation together regularly (documentation sprint)?
+- TODO discuss: meet and write documentation together regularly (documentation sprint)?

 - document REST-APIs using [openAPI](https://github.com/OAI/OpenAPI-Specification) if possible.
 OpenAPI docs should be located at /doc/api on servers